anushaihalapathirana/RL-Pymgrid-tool/README.md

-             dqn - Deep Q Network implementation for Pymgrid tool Run maindqn.py file to train, save the model and test
+             dqn - Deep Q Network implementation for Pymgrid tool Run maindqn.py file to train, save the model and test Can optimize co2

              ppo - PPO implementation
-                   Run main.py file to train, save the model and test
+                   Run main.py file to train, save the model and test Can optimize co2

              pymgrid-built-in-algo - This folder contains the built in RL algorithms in Pymgrid tool run main.py file - this will run Rule Based Control, Model Predictive Control, and Sample Average Approximation at once and save the model.

+             q-learning - Q learning implementation for pymgrid tool

+                  |

+                  q-learning.py - Q learning with default cost

+                  q-learning-co2-cost-opt.py - Q learning with co2  cost optimization

+                  q-learning-action-setup.py - How to set up our own action space and use Q learning